 Students pursuing the Theatre BA need not audition for the program.
 To be accepted as a UMD Theatre B.A., you need only be accepted into the University of Minnesota Duluth itself.
 Along with the courses required within the Theatre major, Theatre B.A. students must complete a minor or second major appropriate for their academic goals.

-All UMD Theatre majors are strongly encouraged to bring a laptop as specified on the School of Fine Arts page for Technology Requirements.
+All UMD Theatre majors are strongly encouraged to bring a laptop as specified on the College of Liberal Arts page for Technology Requirements.

 Recent UMD Graduates Job Placement Data & Employers